Pakistan – the manacled LNG player

 Focus on Pakistan.

-It is the 21st gas consuming nation on this planet and its sixth most populous country.
-It’s a gas producing nation and has enormous potential for shale and tight gas.
-Despite the upstream vigor, the countries reserve replacement ratio since 2005 is either flat or outright falling.
+It is the 21st gas-consuming nation on this planet and its sixth most populous country.
+It’s a gas-producing nation and has enormous potential for shale and tight gas.
+Despite the upstream vigor, the country’s reserve replacement ratio since 2005 is either flat or outright falling.
 Whatever the potential in the ground, it seems like the country cannot materialize it.

 The country’s total energy balance makes it half as big as the UK and 32% of that comes from Natural Gas.
-But the constant shortage of gas also has a negative effect on GDP.
-Utilities burn Fuel Oil in order to shore up power systems and it also imports lots of refined products as the refineries of the country can’t cope with demand.
+However, the constant shortage of gas also hurts GDP.
+Utilities burn Fuel Oil to shore up power systems and it also imports lots of refined products as the refineries of the country can’t cope with demand.

 Load shedding is a major issue in the country and affects all parts of it now.
 Fertilizer plants cannot operate because of the constant load shedding and make huge losses which they blame on the ineffective government and broken utilities.
 A couple of lawsuits are running right now.

-With those demand figures and big gas exporting nations not super far away, it’s tempting to look at pipelines and there are two proposals that have produced lots of waves by media and other.
+With those demand figures and big gas exporting nations not super far away, it’s tempting to look at pipelines and two proposals have produced lots of waves by the media and others.
 The IP pipeline from Iran to Pakistan and the TAPI project which would bring Turkmen gas through Afghanistan to Pakistan.

 Both projects have been around for a while but failed to materialize due to numerous obstacles.
 Most importantly, securing a high-pressure tube over thousands of kilometers of territory – where lots of people hold a grudge and like to blow things up as a result – is certainly not the easiest venture.
 Maybe the visit of the Iranian President Rohani will change something here.
-The will to act seems to be unbroken and Iran no doubt has the capacity to deliver the goods.
+The will to act seems to be unbroken and Iran no doubt can deliver the goods.

 Pipelines are still not easy to run through such wild lands as is Baluchistan and even with the pipeline in place, odds are that the country would need even more gas which is why Pakistan has turned its gaze towards LNG already quite a while ago.
 But here again, the going was all but easy.